 - Need to be triaged

 - Need to be treated by specialists at distant locations

 Once clinicians saw those advantages, concerns about telehealth waned.

 2. Higher patient engagement rates

 Since consumers can get their shoes and dinner delivered with a tap, they expect the same from their healthcare providers.
 Online reviews, appointment booking, and digital reminders help patients engage in their care, relieving providers of mundane tasks that pull them away from patient care.

 The most obvious advantage of virtual care?
-It reduces the risk of exposure as well as the anxiety around office visits.
+It reduces the risk of exposure as well as the anxiety around in-person doctor’s office visits.
 It also reduces wait times so providers can treat and engage more patients every day.